[chapel project] [context 1972]

 25 August 1972 - Galántai puts the new entrance door in and puts out a notice saying “Private” to keep off undesirable persons.

-26-27 August 1972 - A meeting of Check, Slovakian and Hungarian artists organized by László Beke.
+26-27 August 1972 - A meeting of Czech, Slovak and Hungarian artists organized by László Beke.
 Participants: Imre Bak, Peter Bartos, László Beke, Miklós Erdély, Stano Filko, György Galántai, Péter Halász, Béla Hap, Ágnes Háy, Tamás Hencze, György Jovánovics, J. H. Kocman, Péter Legéndy, János Major, László Méhes, Gyula Pauer, Vladjimir Popovic, Petr Stembera, Rudolf Sikora, Tamás Szentjóby, Anna Szeredi, Endre Tót, Péter Türk, Jiri Valoch.

 30 August 1972 - Closing, transportation of works to Budapest.